MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_contextcreatedata.md

 Specifies the location where the driver writes the return code for <a href="https://msdn.microsoft.com/c960c3f4-7565-4163-b8c2-a13643110c8c">D3dContextCreate</a>.
 A return code of D3D_OK indicates success.
 A return code of D3DHAL_OUTOFCONTEXTS indicates that the driver cannot create the context.
 For more information, see <a href="https://msdn.microsoft.com/033beb6e-5872-4cb3-8f39-459e2fff82cd">Return Codes for Direct3D Driver Callbacks</a>.

+#### - dwPID

+Specifies the current process ID.
+This is the process ID of the Direct3D application that initiated the creation of the Direct3D device.

+#### - dwrstates

+Points to a render state array that the driver should update when it parses render state commands from the command buffer.
+The array buffer must be large enough to contain at least the specified number of ULONG values.

 #### - lpDDGbl

  Driver structure (legacy).